Brhsoftco/2020DigitalStudyGuide/README.md

 The final part of an endpoint is **query parameters**.
 Technically, query parameters are not part of the REST architecture, but you’ll see lots of APIs use them.
 So, to help you completely understand how to read and use API’s we’re also going to talk about them.
 Query parameters give you the option to modify your request with key-value pairs.
 They always begin with a question mark (`?`).
 Each parameter pair is then separated with an ampersand (&), like this:

 `?query1=value1&query2=value2`

+Parameters may be also be transmitted via custom headers, e.g. 'X-Client-Identifier: Windows10-Gecko71.0" or "Authorization: bearer <authentication token>" to relay your authentication status to the endpoint.

 <br>